Technical Programme

 After this deadline it is still possible to list a co-author as replacement presenter.
 Kindly use the online response form to inform EAGE about the replacement presenter.

-In order to qualify for PACE support, please take the following criteria into consideration:
+In order to qualify for PACE financial support, please take the following criteria into consideration:

-• A person will only be considered for a financial support once every two years.
+• A person will only be considered for financial support once every two years.

 Some Advice on Writing a Good Abstract